aidan-palmer/keyd-setup/README.md

 # keyd-setup
-A setup script and config file to automate more of the keyd installation process.
+A script and config file to make [keyd](https://github.com/rvaiya/keyd) a little bit more user-friendly for people who are trying to remap their key bindings.
+See the man page ```man keyd``` for more details on how to edit the config file.